Ponderosa Pines, Montana

 Ponderosa Pines is a census-designated place (CDP) in Gallatin County, Montana, United States.
 The population was 336 at the 2010 census.
 Formerly a 13,000-acre ranch, the land was subdivided into 10- and 20-acre parcels and sold by a Hawaiian real estate agency starting in 1972.
 The lots lacked water, sewer, electricity and road access, and some were on such steep terrain that building would be impossible.

 Demographics

+Education

+Most of the CDP is in the Three Forks Elementary School District and the Three Forks High School District.
+A small portion is in Pass Creek Elementary School District and the Manhattan High School District.
+The Three Forks elementary and high school districts are both a part of Three Forks Public Schools.
+The Manhattan high school district is a part of Manhattan Public Schools.